Bago, Myanmar: Economy and transport

-The main industries of Bago Township are agriculture and service sector employment.
+The main industries of Bago are agriculture and service sector employment.
 Bago city has an industrial zone with several factories, mostly in textiles and shoe-making.
 Smaller factories and workshops within the city also create food products, plastics, electric meters, motors, wood products, tea and halwa.
 Bago also has a small, but thriving tourism industry with many tourists from nearby Yangon.
 The Bago Development Committee manages 11 markets around the city.

 There are no airports within the township, and the city is served mostly by Yangon International Airport but the proposed Hanthawaddy International Airport serving Yangon and Bago may be located within Bago Township.
 There are two rail lines that pass through Bago, Yangon–Mandalay Railway and Yangon–Mawlamyine Railway.
 Bago also has several bus depots on its outskirts with intercity buses providing regular service.
 Bago is served by the Yangon–Mandalay Expressway as well as the old highways going to Taungoo and Myeik.
 Bago has seven major bridges crossing the Bago River in and around the city.